-Lastly, there is the possibility that too much fat will be reabsorbed by your body.
-It's normal and expected that some fat will be absorbed.
-The exact amount largely depends on the skill of your surgeon and your behaviors during recovery.
-Sometimes, the final results after this re-absorption will be poor and will require a second procedure to correct the problem.
+Lastly, there is the possibility that too much or too little fat will be reabsorbed by your body.
+The exact amount largely depends on the skill of your surgeon and your behavior during recovery.
+Sometimes, the final results after this re-absorption will be poor and require a second procedure to correct the problem.

-Your surgeon should go over all of your fees and costs in great detail during your initial consultation, well before any surgical procedures begin.
+Your surgeon should go over all of your fees and costs in great detail during your initial consultation, in advance of your surgery.

 What’s the difference between a butt lift and Brazilian butt lift?

 A butt lift is a procedure that reshapes the buttocks to make them perkier and more youthful in appearance.
 This can involve removing saggy, loose skin, liposuction and/or inserting silicone butt implants.

 A Brazilian butt lift, on the other hand, is a procedure that takes fat from one area of your body and re-injects it into your buttocks.
 Instead of silicone butt implants, the fat plumps up and reshapes your buttocks.
 Usually, enough fat is transferred that it fills out any existing saggy skin, so there’s no skin removal performed.

 Do I have to be a certain BMI to be considered a Brazilian butt lift candidate?

 BMI, or Body Mass Index, is often used to determine whether a patient is suitable for surgery.
 It’s based on comparing your weight against your height, giving an idea of how much excess fat you may have.

 A BMI within the healthy to slightly overweight range is considered to be acceptable.
 If you’re underweight you probably won’t have enough fat to transfer to your butt, and if you’re overweight or obese, the surgery may be too risky for your health.